 Simple English definitions for legal terms

-Read a random definition: disparaging trademark
+Read a random definition: de facto court

 The incentive-to-design-around theory is a concept in patents that explains why it's important to grant patent rights.
 It suggests that by giving someone a patent, it encourages others to come up with better or cheaper substitutes and improvements.
 This theory is different from other incentive theories like the incentive-to-commercialize theory or the incentive-to-invent theory.